atakanaltok/awesome-useful-websites/README.md

 * https://www.joinhoney.com/ - Honey extension automatically searches for coupons on 30,000+ sites around the globe
 * https://bothelp.io/widget - Free chat button widget for website
 * https://www.certificateclaim.com/ (~$) - Digital service to create and send all kinds of certificates
+* https://respresso.io/ ($) - Manage your app’s localization texts, images, colors, fonts and more.
+Transform and deliver them automatically into your projects with a single click
+Let your whole team edit resource files (localizations, images, colors, etc.) with Respresso’s online editor to get them in a platform-specific format, automatically delivered to your source code

 ### Freelaning/Freelance
 * https://www.fiverr.com/ - Find the perfect freelance services for your business